vl4ds/Documentation/smartapp-developers-guide/example-bon-voyage.rst

 When the presence status changes of any of our people, the method ``presence`` (the last parameter above) will be called.

-(Also note the ``log`` statements.We won't discuss log statements in detail, but providing good logging is a habit you will want to get into as a SmartApps developer.
-Good logging is invaluable when trying to debug/troubleshoot your app!)
+(Also note the ``log`` statements.
+We won't discuss log statements in detail, but providing thorough logging is a habit you will want to get into as a SmartApps developer.
+It is invaluable when trying to debug or troubleshoot your app!)

 Let's define our presence method.